 - University of Rochester Copyright Policy

-Please be advised that Course Reserves requests generally take a minimum of 7 Business Days to process but may take significantly longer at this time.
+- Please be advised that Course Reserves requests generally take a minimum of 7 Business Days to process.
 Requests with incomplete citations will require additional processing time.

-All Course Reserves requests should be submitted as soon as possible via our online form in order to avoid additional delays.
+- All Course Reserves requests should be submitted via our online form in order to provide access to students as soon as possible.

-We will strive to ensure all spring semester requests submitted before December 21st are completed and ready for student access by the first day of classes.
+- We will strive to ensure all fall semester requests submitted before July 30th are completed and ready for student access by the first day of classes.
 Requests submitted after this date will be handled on a first-come, first-served basis and completed as quickly as possible.

 Placing items on reserve removes them from the general circulating collections and assigns shortened loan periods to ensure availability of high-demand items to the maximum number of borrowers possible.
 Items are placed on reserve at the request of course instructors and are limited to print and multimedia materials (DVDs, CDs, etc.) used in a course that are in the collection or eligible for addition to the collection.
 Items are removed from Course Reserves and returned to the regular library collection at the end of the semester during which the course is offered.